ls1intum/Artemis/supporting_scripts/course-scripts/quick-course-setup/README.md

 1. Start your local Artemis instance.

-2. Configure the values in config.ini according to your setup.
+2. Configure the values in [config.ini](./config.ini) according to your setup.

 3. Install the missing packages of the Python scripts that you want to execute (if not done already).
-You can check the [requirements.txt](./supporting_scripts/course-scripts/quick-course-setup/requirements.txt) file for the required packages.
+You can check the [requirements.txt](./requirements.txt) file for the required packages.

 4. Run the main script using IntelliJ:

-   •	Use the play button within IntelliJ (if Python is configured properly).
+    - Use the play button within IntelliJ (if Python is configured properly).
-   •	Alternatively, follow the command line instructions for each script.
+    - Alternatively, you can run the script directly from the terminal using the commands provided in this README.

 ### Creating a Course with Standard User Groups